lenisha/vsts-terraform-ansible/README.md

 ![Flow](./iac/CICD-Flow.PNG)

 ## Terraform
 Terraform template is located at `iac/terraform`.
-It creates VM Sclae Set based on RedHat 7.3 image in marketplace.
+It creates VM Scale Set based on RedHat 7.3 image in marketplace.
 VSTS uses Azure Storage backend to store state file.
-Stoarge account and Container should be created before sarting the build.
+Storage account and Container should be created before starting the build.
 (Defaults are in backend.tfvars)

 ## Ansible
 Ansible playbook is located at `iac/ansible`.
 It uses `selinux` and `tomcat` roles to inctall and configure JDK, Tomcat 7 and deploy the application.